-Ajadi attends Olufi Gbongan Day, urges Youths to vote wisely in 2023
+Ajadi attends Olufi Gbongan Day, urges youths to vote wisely in 2023

-Ajadi who is on the platform of the New Nigeria People’s Party (NNPP) advised on the sidelines of the Gbongan Olufi Day, a cultural festivity of the Osun people, which he graced.
+Ajadi who is contesting on the platform of the New Nigeria People’s Party (NNPP) gave the advice on the sidelines of the Gbonga Olufi Day, a cultural festivity of the Osun people, which he graced.

-He expressed optimism about the emergence of an ethically reoriented breed, saying this new breed would bring about the much-desired transformation in the country’s polity.
+He expressed optimism in the emergence of an ethically reoriented breed of Nigeriansm saying this new breed would bring about the much desired transformation in the country’s polity.

 He said it was not enough for youths to grumble about bad politics in the country, and yet refuse to do the needful.

-He said such needful was by, first obtaining their voters’ cards and by also being willing to participate in the electoral process of their country.
+He said such needful was by, first obtaining their voters’ cards and by also be willing to participate in the electoral process of their country.

-Ajadi who traced his matrilineal lineage to the Olupinmi family of Gbongan town, commended Oba Adetoyese for perpetual commitment to the development of Gbongan town, in fact, in making it a great town in Osun State.
+Ajadi who traced his matrilineal lineage to the Olupinmi family of Gbongan town, Oba Adetoyese for perpetual commitment to development of Gbongan town, in face, in making it a great town in Osun State.

 ” It is a great pleasure to be in your midst today to witness this remarkable event, 2022 Olufi Gbongan Day.